 Income tax expense for the second quarter of 2012 was \$9.0 million on earnings before tax of \$32.6 million compared to an income tax expense of \$7.4 million on earnings before tax of \$53.1 million for the same period in 2011.
 Income tax expense for the first half of 2012 was \$12.5 million on earnings before tax of \$79.3 million compared to an income tax expense of \$10.7 million on earnings before tax of \$86.4 million for the same period in 2011.
-Current income taxes for the second quarter and first half of 2012 were comprised primarily of an adjustment to the recognition of certain deferred income taxes for the second quarter and first half of 2011 consisted primarily of the tax expense in jurisdictions with current taxes payable.
-Deferred income taxes for the second quarter and first half of 2011 consisted primarily of the tax expense in jurisdictions with current taxes payable and changes to our net provisions related to tax uncertainties.
-Deferred income taxes for the second quarter of 2011 were primarily for future deductible temporary differences in certain jurisdictions in Asia.
-Deferred income taxes for the first half of 2011 were comprised primarily of deferred tax expense for the second quarter and first half of 2011 consisted primarily of the taxes for the second quarter of 2011 were primarily for future deductible temporary differences in certain jurisdictions in Asia.
+Current income taxes for the second quarter and first half of 2012 consisted primarily of the tax expense in jurisdictions with current taxes payable.
+Deferred income taxes for the second quarter and first half of 2012 were comprised primarily of an adjustment to the recognition of certain deferred income tax assets in Canada and net deferred tax expense for changes in temporary differences in various jurisdictions.
+Current income taxes for the second quarter of 2011 were primarily for future deductible temporary differences in certain jurisdictions in Asia.
 Deferred income taxes for the first half of 2011 were comprised primarily of deferred tax recoveries for losses and reductions to future taxable temporary differences in Canada.